What is an investment advisor?

 A combination of the above

 Sometimes, an investment advisor may charge an hourly rate for the time spent managing the client’s account.
 This is often a more affordable option.
-Hourly rates may range between $120 - $300 depending on the firm’s location and the services provided.
+Hourly rates can range from $120 to $300 depending on the services provided and a firm’s location.

-Investment advisors may also create a package deal, grouping specific services for a “one-stop-shop.”
-Another option is a hybrid payment structure, e.g., an hourly fee in addition to an AUM percentage.
+Investment advisors can also create packaged deals that group-specific services for a “one-stop-shop.”
+Alternatively, they may offer a hybrid payment structure, for example, an hourly fee in addition to a percentage of AUM.

 Are investment advisors worth it?